Longgang Mosque: Architecture

 The Longgang Mosque is a green structure that has one prayer hall and it can accommodate approximately 150 worshipers.
 The other features of the building include the imam office, staff office, reception room, children chanting room, etc.

 Activities

 By 2008, the population of Muslim faithful in Zhongli had reached 2,000.
 On weekends, and during winter and summer vacations, the mosque holds basic courses on Arabic and the Islamic faith to educate children about Islam.

 Transportation

-Longgang Mosque is southeast of Zhongli Station of the Taiwan Railways.
+Longgang Mosque is southeast of Zhongli Station of Taiwan Railway.
 In the future, the mosque will be served by Longgang Station of the Taoyuan Metro.